sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 Previously we have an issue with the old implementation, when adding a new platform API to the base class, have to implement it in all the platform plugins, or at least add a dummy stub to them, or it will fail on the platform that doesn't have it.
 This will be addressed in the new platform API design, not part of the work here.

-New platform API is defined in this PR: https://github.com/Azure/sonic-platform-common/pull/13
+Design doc for new platform API [design doc](https://github.com/Azure/SONiC/pull/285) and [code implementation PR](https://github.com/Azure/sonic-platform-common/pull/13) are available now.

 ## 4. Pmon daemons dynamically loading
 We have multi pmon daemons for different peripheral devices, like xcvrd for transceivers, ledd for front panel LEDs, etc. Later on we may add more for PSU, fan.